-The one thing you can’t do with these free images is redistribute or sell them to make a profit.
+- You can’t redistribute or sell them to make a profit.

-Even though I use many of these sites regularly, I still confirm the rights before using anything, just to be safe, and I do recommend that you try to do the same.
+Even though people source photos from these sites regularly, you should still confirm the rights before using anything just to be safe.

 The other six commonly used Creative Commons licenses